 What features of meditation apps are essential for success and how can you approach developing them?

-Users are now used to having an option sign up via social networks (Facebook, Twitter, Google) in addition to email.
+Users are now used to having an option to sign up via social networks (Facebook, Twitter, Google) in addition to email.
 Signing up with a social media account is faster and there’s no need to remember one more password.

 Users need a place to quickly access important information about their subscription plans, the history of their latest meditations, progress, etc.